-- Accrued compensation and benefits;

-- Cash severance;
+Cash severance;

-- Supplemental retirement benefit;
+Supplemental retirement benefit;

-- □ Active medical;
+Active medical;

-- Outplacement services;
+Outplacement services;

-- □ Supplemental Savings Benefit equal to the unvested portion of the Corporation's contributions on behalf of the executive under the tax-qualified and non tax-qualified savings plans; and
+Supplemental Savings Benefit - equal to the unvested portion of the Corporation's contributions on behalf of the executive under the tax-qualified and non tax-qualified savings plans; and

-- Legal fees reimbursement for legal fees incurred as a result of termination of employment and incurred in contesting or disputing such termination or seeking to enforce any right or benefit under the agreement or in connection with any tax audit relating to IRC sections 4999 (excise taxes) or 409A (deferred compensation).
+☐ Legal fees - reimbursement for legal fees incurred as a result of termination of employment and incurred in contesting or disputing such termination or seeking to enforce any right or benefit under the agreement or in connection with any tax audit relating to IRC sections 4999 (excise taxes) or 409A (deferred compensation).

-A "Good Reason" termination involves a voluntary termination following any of these events:

-- □ An executive is assigned duties inconsistent with his or her position; - Reduction in base salary; - □ Relocation in excess of 50 miles from the executive's current work location; - Failure to continue all of the Corporation's employee benefit, incentive compensation, bonus, stock option and stock award plans, programs, policies, practices or arrangements in which the executive participates or failure of the Corporation to continue the executive's participation therein at amounts and levels relative to other participants; - Failure of the Corporation to obtain agreement from any successor to the Corporation to assume and perform the agreement; or - Any termination that is not effected pursuant to a Notice of Termination (a Notice of Termination is to be given by the Corporation in connection with any termination for cause or disability and the executive must give a notice of termination in connection with a termination for good reason). - A "Change in Control" happens under the agreements if any of the following occurs: - A person (defined to include individuals, corporations, partnerships, etc.) acquires 20 percent or more of the voting power of the Corporation; - A merger occurs involving the Corporation except (a) a merger with at least a majority of continuing directors or (b) a merger involving a division, business unit or subsidiary; - A change in the majority of the Board of Directors; - A sale of all or substantially all of the assets of the Corporation; or - □ Shareholder approval of a plan of complete liquidation. - A "Potential Change in Control" occurs if: - I The Corporation enters into an agreement that would result in a Change in Control; - □ A person acquires 15 percent or more of the voting power of the Corporation; - There is a public announcement by any person of intentions that, if consummated, would result in a Change in Control; or - I The Corporation's Board of Directors passes a resolution stating that a Potential Change in Control has occurred.

-A "409A Change in Control" is similar to a Change in Control except that it meets the requirements of Section 409A of the Code.
-The main difference between the two definitions is that a 409A Change in Control requires a person to acquire 30 percent of the total voting power of the Corporation's stock, while a Change in Control requires a person to acquire 20 percent of the total voting power of the Corporation's stock.
-A 409A Change in Control must occur prior to any payment in the event the termination precedes the Change in Control.
-In other words, payments under the change in control agreement are due to the executive if:

-- There is an involuntary termination by the Corporation (other than for cause or disability) or a voluntary termination by the executive for Good Reason; - I The executive reasonably demonstrates that an Applicable Event (defined below) has occurred; and - □ A 409A Change in Control occurs within twenty-four months following the termination.
+A Gooa Reason termination involves a voluntary termination following any of these events: An executive is assigned duties inconsistent with his or her position; Reduction in base salary; Relocation in excess of 50 miles from the executive's current work location; Failure to continue all of the Corporation's employee benefit, incentive compensation, bonus, stock option and stock award plans, programs, policies, practices or arrangements in which the executive participates or failure of the Corporation to continue the executive's participation therein at amounts and levels relative to other participants; Failure of the Corporation to obtain agreement from any successor to the Corporation to assume and perform the agreement; or Any termination that is not effected pursuant to a Notice of Termination (a Notice of Termination is to be given by the Corporation in connection with any termination for cause or disability and the executive must give a notice of termination in connection with a termination for good reason).
+A "Chan ge in Control' happens under the agreements if any of the following occurs: A person (defined to include individuals, corporations, partnerships, etc.) acquires 20 percent or more of the voting power of the Corporation; A merger occurs involving the Corporation except (a) a merger with at least a majority of continuing directors or (b) a merger involving a division, business unit or subsidiary; A change in the majority of the Board of Directors; A sale of all or substantially all of the assets of the Corporation; or Shareholder approval of a plan of complete liquidation. \ "Poten tial Change in Control' occurs if: The Corporation enters into an agreement that would result in a Change in Control; A person acquires 15 percent or more of the voting power of the Corporation; There is a public announcement by any person of intentions that, if consummated, would result in a Change in Control; or The Corporation's Board of Directors passes a resolution stating that a Potential Change in Control has occurred.
+The mair otal voti ower of Change in Control is similar to a Change in Control except that it meets the requirements of Section 409A of the Code.
+In difference between the two definitions is that a 409A Change in Control requires a person to acquire 30 percent of the rig power of the Corporation's stock, while a Change in Control requires a person to acquire 20 percent of the total voting the Corporation's stock.
+A 409A Change in Control must occur prior to any payment in the event the termination the Change in Control.
+In other words, payments under the change in control agreement are due to the executive if: There is an involuntary termination by the Corporation (other than for cause or disability) or a voluntary termination by the executive for Good Reason; The executive reasonably demonstrates that an Applicable Event (defined below) has occurred; and A 409A Change in Control occurs within twenty-four months following the termination.
+85